1. Overview

 6. Adding program guide data

-CAF's new support for live content now includes support for displaying program guide data on screen in receiver and sender applications.
+CAF's support for live content now includes support for displaying program guide data in receiver and sender applications.
 Content providers are strongly encouraged to include programming metadata in their receiver applications for a better end user experience, especially for long running live streams like TV Channels.

-You can now provide CAF with the metadata for multiple programs in a single stream.
-By setting start timestamps and durations on MediaMetadata objects, the receiver will automatically update the metadata shown on senders and receivers based on the player's current location in the stream.
+CAF supports setting metadata for multiple programs in a single stream.
+By setting start timestamps and durations on MediaMetadata objects, the receiver automatically updates the metadata shown on senders and the overlay based on the player's current location in the stream.
+Below is a sample of the APIs and their general usage.

 // A sample metadata object for a single tv show